What is Eucrisa?

 General information about the safe and effective use of Eucrisa

-Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information guide.
 Do not use Eucrisa for a condition for which it was not prescribed.
 Do not give Eucrisa to other people, even if they have the same symptoms that you have.
 It may harm them.
 You can ask your pharmacist or healthcare provider for information about Eucrisa that is written for healthcare professionals.

 How should I store Eucrisa?